 Cervical radiculopathy or a pinched nerve occurs when neck pain spreads all the way into your shoulders or arms.
 This pain and discomfort is actually the result of an injury near a spinal nerve root.
 Cervical radiculopathy is a very common occurence as its development is so closely associated with aging.

 If you look at the anatomy of vertebrae, located between each bone are intervertebral disks which are responsible for the spine’s flexibility, support, and strength.
 These disks contain high levels of water.
 Over time, this water content depletes.
 This causes the disks to become stiff and then shrink and bulge, causing vertebrae to start moving closer together.
 The body, believing that these collapsed disks are in trouble, responds by constructing sharp bone spurs around the disks for strength.
-Bone spurs may also cause narrowing of the spinal canal, leading to development of pinched nerve in back and neck and causing cervical radiculopathy.
+Bone spurs may also cause narrowing of the spinal canal, leading to the development of a pinched nerve in the back or neck, causing cervical radiculopathy.